Azure/azure-signalr/README.md

-# Microsoft Azure SignalR SDK for .NET
+# Azure SignalR Service SDK for .NET

-Microsoft Azure SignalR SDK for .NET helps you to instantly build Azure applications with real-time messaging functionality, taking advantage of scalable cloud computing resources.
+Azure SignalR Service SDK for .NET helps you to instantly build Azure applications with real-time messaging functionality, taking advantage of scalable cloud computing resources.

 This repository contains the open source subset of the .NET SDK.